injective-dev/snippets-inj/verify-injective-release/README.md

 - Downloads a specified release (version) of injective
 - Creates a docker image from it
-- Runs the docker image, whose command should output the `inejctived` and `peggo` versions
+- Runs the docker image, whose command should output the `injectived` and `peggo` versions

 ## How to run